vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

-This article provides examples of creating and configuring the Cloud Storage buckets and objects using Terraform.
+This article provides examples of creating and configuring the Object Storage buckets and objects using Terraform.

 The following resources are used to create networks: